couchbase-examples/nextjs-quickstart/README.md

 Local installation can be accomplished through a variety of methods, but [Docker](https://docs.couchbase.com/server/current/install/getting-started-docker.html) is the simplest.

-After Couchbase is installed, set up a cluster using [this tutorial](https://docs.couchbase.com/server/current/manage/manage-nodes/create-cluster.html). _Note:_ the **eventing** and **analytics** services can be unchecked if memory is a constraint (this is often the case with docker and other local installations).
+After Couchbase is installed, set up a cluster using [this tutorial](https://docs.couchbase.com/server/current/manage/manage-nodes/create-cluster.html). _NOTE:_ the **eventing** and **analytics** services can be unchecked if memory is a constraint (this is often the case with docker and other local installations).

 A variety of sample buckets can be installed to get up and running with a data model quickly.
 We've built an example query based on the `travel-sample`.
 ### Set up environment variables